riwash/Riwash-Esewa-Payment-gateway-Laravel-Package/README.md

-#This is Riwash Esewa Payment Integration Package For Laravel
+# This is Riwash Esewa Payment Integration Package For Laravel
+## How to use ?
+### wait for few moment . docx will be write